highfidelity/fake_braintree/README.md

 Currently in alpha.
 Needs complete test coverage, then more functionality can be added.

-Call FakeBraintree.activate! to make go.
+Call FakeBraintree.activate! to make it go.